goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Goodhart’s law states that when a metric becomes the target, it stops being a good metric.
 Superficial measurements of activity, such as money spent or lines of code produced, should not be mistaken for value.
 And like someone at the end of a long night boozing themselves to near-coma, companies are now [staring groggily at a huge bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
 The party is ending.

-Now research is telling us that none of this frenzy has _automatically_ made things better either.
+Now research is telling us that none of this frenzy has _automatically_ made things better.
+Don't be surprised to find you've paid a fortune and got even more problems in return.

 [Faros AI digested two years of telemetry](https://www.faros.ai/blog/ai-acceleration-whiplash-takeaways) and concluded that while a superficial measure of productivity like ‘tasks completed’ increased by one-third, critical outcomes like stability fell off a cliff: monthly incidents up by 57.9%, and incidents-to-pull-request ratio up by 242%.
 And the problem is intensifying: defect rate per developer increased by 9% in 2025 and by 54% in 2026.
 Code churn, a measure of wasteful rework, increased by almost a factor of 10.
+That's efficiency and effectiveness moving in opposite directions.

 Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster.
 Agents generate code at an unprecedented rate, but vetting this code still hits human limits.
 As a result, work is stalled for longer now than before.
 Time spent reviewing code has tripled on average and senior engineers are burning out, allowing more defects through.